Aeryn

 Aeryn Pocket Wing P1: Full Brand Overview (2026)

 Aeryn is a newcomer to the parawing market, but the engineering behind the brand is anything but new.
 Backed by Equipe Trading, the Dutch group behind Peter Lynn and PLKB, Aeryn draws on two decades of ram-air kite design.
-The Pocket Wing P1 is their first parawing: a single-skin canopy built for accessibility, with the lowest price point in the category.
+The Pocket Wing P1 is their first parawing: a single-skin canopy built for accessibility, priced at the budget end of the category.

 This page covers who Aeryn are, what the Pocket Wing P1 offers, and how it stacks up against the competition.